model-checking/kani/docs/src/regression-testing.md

 comment to the file.
 See [testing options](#testing-options) for more details.

 In particular, the Kani testing suites are composed of:
  * `kani`: The main testing suite for Kani.
-The test is a single Rust file that is run through Kani.
+The test is a single Rust file that's run through Kani.
 In general, the test passes if verification with Kani is successful, otherwise it fails.
  * `firecracker`: Works like `kani` but contains tests inspired by